blinkmobile/server-cli/README.md

   scope                   => displays the current scope
-    --project <project>   => sets the project id --region <region>     => optionally sets the region
+    --project <project>   => sets the project id --region <region>     => optionally sets the region deploy                  => deploy the project
+    --force               => deploy without confirmation
+    --stage <stage>       => optionally sets the stage to deploy to, defaults to 'test'
 ```

 ## CORS Configuration